Suicide Prevention Training for Schools

 Additionally, the Mitch Warnock Act stipulates that each school must provide its staff with information on its specific intervention and referral procedures.
 Jake’s Law requires that schools have a policy for behavioral health referrals and a process for obtaining parental consent, and post it on their website.
 The Arizona School Board Association has created a policy with assistance from AHCCCS and ADE to assist school districts with the statutory requirements for Jake’s Law.
 Once suicide prevention training is provided, school administrators shall provide staff with specific processes and procedures, outlined in their school policy, for crisis intervention and behavioral health referral.
 Once school staff have been trained in identifying the warning signs of suicidal behavior, it’s critical that they know the appropriate next steps to take per each schools unique process.
 School administrators should also provide information for local resources such as crisis line numbers.
 Information about the school’s referral process and important numbers should be displayed in common areas, such as a teacher lounge, as a constant reminder.

-AHCCCS, ADE and ADHS are currently evaluating additional suicide prevention training materials to exapand this list for the 2023-2024 school year.
-The updated list is scheduled to be posted here by January 2023.
+AHCCCS, ADE, and ADHS evaluated additional suicide prevention training material and expanded the list for the 2023-2024 school year.
+The above list of suicide prevention training materials is scheduled to be posted on this webpage every year.
 For submissions of curriculum for consideration, BHInSchools@azahcccs.gov.

 The Arizona Department of Education provides suicide prevention training for school staff and community members.
 While the Arizona Department of Education will prioritize the training of school staff, ADE also offers training to community members across the state.
-If your school or district is interested in receiving training, please utilize the Google Form.
+If your school or district is interested in more information on receiving a training from ADE, please visit the ADE Suicide Prevention Webpage.

 More resources for schools: